Eleanor-Shellstrop/python-exercises/decades/README.md

 Nothing other than an updated version of Python is needed to run this program.

-Codecademy instructions for project found here: https://app.pluralsight.com/library/courses/practical-python-beginners/table-of-contents
+Pluralsight's instructions for exercise found here: https://app.pluralsight.com/library/courses/practical-python-beginners/table-of-contents

 ## Objective
 Have a user input their age and return the number of decades the user has lived.